opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, I should be able to view a list showing all my sent and received reports in one filterable view.
 1. As a user, I should be able to filter my report list by sender, receiver and report type.
 1. As a user, I should be able to search my reports by report name.

-1. As a user, when I click ‘My Reports’, I should be able to view the list of current reports that I have generated/created and scheduled, and archived reports.
+1. As a user, when I click `Reports`, I should be able to view a list of current reports that I have generated/created and scheduled, and archived reports.
 As a user, I should be also be able to see the reports that I have sent and the reports that I have received.
-    - For Shared Reports
+1. As a user, when a report is created from a triggered configuration condition, I should receive a notification on all configured delivery channels (Email, chime, slack, etc)
+1. As a user, when a report is created from a triggered configuration condition, I should receive a kibana toast alert letting me know that the report is available.
+1. As a user, when a report fails due to an error, I should receive a kibana toast alert letting me know that the report failed.
-        1. As a user, I should see report name, frequency, save/share status, start date, end date, edit/unschedule/reactivate/archive options
+1. As a user, when a report fails due to an error, I should see the report with a failed status on the `Reports` list.

+### For report configuration details
+1. As a user, I should be able to edit a report configuration.

 1. As a user, when I click a particular report in the list, I should be able to edit and save, share if not already shared, and unschedule or reactivate a schedule, and archive unscheduled or inactive reports, delete report, change the file format of the report, sharing coordinates, sharing options, end date.
 1. As a user, when I click a particular report in the list and it belongs to the alert based reports category, I should be able to edit and save, change the report name, share if not already shared, choose another alert, stop/pause/resume a report, archive stopped reports, delete report, change the file format of the report, sharing coordinates, sharing options.
-        1. As a user, I should be able to see a list of reports archived for the past 100 days.
-    - For Received Reports
-        1. As a user, I should see report name, frequency, status will always be ‘shared’, start date, end date, name and role of the person who shared the report
-        1. As a user, when I click a particular report in the list, I should be able to view the report in a browser using a URL.
-        1. As a user, I should be able to archive reports.
-            * Delete option should not be there as it might lead to complications such as one wherein the user who receives the reports deletes them and says that they never received the reports
-        1. As a user, I should be able to see a list of reports archived for the past 100 days.
-NOTE: Reports will be stored as hyperlinks/urls and NOT as actual reports.
-If the data is available at the time when the url is clicked, report will be created and can be viewed in a browser and can be downloaded.

 ### Functional